bluwireless/check-commit-hook/README.md

 ## Pre-commit

-To use the hooks in your local repository you need to install pre-commit [1] and add the following to your `.pre-commit-config.yaml` file:
+To use the hooks in your local repository you need to install `pre-commit` and add the following to your `.pre-commit-config.yaml` file:

 ```yaml
   - repo: https://github.com/bluwireless/check-commit-hook